Extend Planning & Analysis (xP&A) is the new term coined by Gartner in its 2020 strategic roadmap of cloud financial planning and analysis (FP&A).

 Moreover, this approach does no good to the entire organization’s planning.
 It does not deliver the expected results since it is more of silo-based planning than collaborative enterprise planning.

 xP&A takes more of a collaborative approach to enterprise planning.
-It brings harmony in planning among all the departments.
+It brings harmony to planning among all the departments.
 It makes sure that every department understands how their activities impact others and vice-versa.
 This provides the required inputs to align their planning with the overall company-wide plans and achieve stated goals.

 The most pertinent weapon every business is striving for is ‘Agility.’